| ACADEMICS | Centers & Institutes | Currents

 The Currents in Teaching and Learning Editorial Advisory Board fulfills both editorial and advisory functions, and is made up of Worcester State University faculty members from a variety of disciplines.
 Currents solicits interested teacher-scholars from a representative range of disciplines and higher-education institutions to form our external Advisory Board.Editorial Advisory Board

-Currents in Teaching and Learning, a peer-reviewed electronic journal that fosters exchanges among reflective teacher-scholars across the disciplines, welcomes submissions for its Fall 2018 and Spring 2019 issues (Volume 10, Numbers 1 and 2).
+Currents in Teaching and Learning, a peer-reviewed electronic journal that fosters exchanges among reflective teacher-scholars across the disciplines, welcomes submissions for its Spring 2019 issue (Volume 10, Number 2).
 We consider all submissions that address new approaches to theories and practices of teaching and learning.

-Each year we release 2 issues of Currents, an open-ended fall issue and a themed issue in the spring.
-We welcome all teaching and learning-related submissions for the fall Issues.
+Each year we release two issues of Currents, an open-ended Fall issue and a themed issue in the Spring.
+We welcome all teaching and learning-related submissions for the Fall Issues.

 Submissions received after these dates will be considered on a rolling basis and for the following issue.